vineelko/patina/docs/src/dxe_core/component_model.md

 ### Traits

 - `Component`: The trait every component must implement.
-- `IntoComponent`: A trait for converting non-components (such as functions) into their expected component struct (such as `FunctionComponent`)
+- `IntoComponent`: A trait for converting non-components into a `Box<dyn Component>` for dynamic dispatch
 - `Param`: A trait implemented on various types that allow them to be used as a function parameter for dependency injection

-### Default Component Implementations

-- `FunctionComponent`: A function whose parameters all implement `Param`.
-A blanket `IntoComponent` implementation allows for converting this type of function into a `FunctionComponent`.

 ### Default Param implementations